tiradspwr/tiradspwr/README.md

 1. Install Docker and Docker Compose

-2. Run the following command to start the development server:
+2. Run development server:

     ```bash
     docker compose up
     ```

+3. Run production server:

+    ```bash
+    docker compose -f docker-compose.prod.yml up --build
+    ```

+    If you want to use a different port, set the `PORT` environment variable in the `.env` file.

 ### Using Node.js